Santosh Kumar Mitra: Revolutionary activities

-Santosh Mitra joined the Indian National Congress.
+Mitra joined the Indian National Congress.
 He founded the Swaraj Sevak Sangha and was attached with Hooghly Vidya Mandir which was headed by Bhupati Majumder, one of the Jugantar Leaders in 1922.
 He organised a Socialist conference in Kolkata in the presidency of Jawaharlal Nehru.
 After the suspension of Non-cooperation movement Mitra shifted to the extremist movement in the struggle for Independence.
 He was charged with Shankharitola Murder Case and arrested in 1923.

 Death

-On 16 September 1931, police shot and killed Santosh kumar Mitra and another inmate Tarakeswar Sengupta in Hijli Detention Camp.
+On 16 September 1931, police shot and killed Mitra and another inmate Tarakeswar Sengupta in Hijli Detention Camp.

+Legacy

+Santosh Mitra Square, the famous park in Kolkata is named after him.
+The location is also well-known as the venue of a high-profile Durga Puja.